 The 11" x 17" color poster of the steps can help students remember the steps.
-Each student also has a small version of this poster on the back of his/her mini-folder.
+Each student will also have a small version of this poster on the front of his/her mini-folder.
 An 8.5" x 11" blackline master of the poster is available in the appendix.